Q: What are the basic rules regarding the protection of student information?

 Q: May I discuss a student’s academic performance, or other information about a student, with his or her parent or guardian?

 A: In general, the University does not make records available to a student’s parents.
 There are, however, some exceptions to this general rule.
 For example, such disclosure is allowable if the student provides written consent.

-Alternatively, you may ask a student to sign a paper consent form, which is equally valid and may better suit a specific situation that the online consent form does not provide for (i.e., disclosure of information that is neither academic nor financial).The paper form is available at the Penn Privacy website.
+Alternatively, you may ask a student to sign a paper consent form, which is equally valid and may better suit a specific situation that the online consent settings does not provide for (i.e., disclosure of information that is neither academic nor financial).The paper version is available at the Penn Privacy website.

 Responding to a request from a parent, and initiating a call to a parent, each have significant privacy implications.
 A student’s consent means that we may make a disclosure, not that we must.
 In sensitive situations, including a student in distress, the best course is to consult with appropriate University resources, particularly the Vice Provost for University LIFE (VPUL) and the Office of General Counsel (OGC).

 Q: A student has requested that I write a recommendation for him or her in support of an application for employment.
 May I discuss the student’s academic and personal information?

 A: In general, you may do so if the student has requested in writing that you submit a recommendation.
 There is a place on many forms for the student to authorize release of such information.
 Alternatively, you may direct the student to provide consent online through Penn InTouch by clicking on "Share academic/financial info" under "Profile, privacy & emergency," or via a Penn paper student consent form, paper version.

 Q: What if the FBI calls regarding a background check for a student seeking federal employment?